madhaught/python-challenge/README.md

 The second part of the challenge is in the folder "PyPoll".
 This challenge was to analyze election data from a csv and calculate the number of votes each candidate received, as well as determining the winner of the election.

-There is a separate python script for each folder and each script exports a text file with the pre-specified values asked for in the challenge instructions to a folder named "analysis".
+There is a separate python script for each folder and each script exports a text file with the pre-specified values asked for in the challenge instructions to a folder named "analysis", within the parent folder.

 To run the script in the PyBank folder, one should change directories to be in the PyBank folder within the python-challenge folder (~/python-challenge/PyBank), rather than running it from the python-challenge folder.